chrisfmontes/BCB546X_final_project/Paper/materials and methods.md

 Genes were only considered expressed if RPKM>1 and differentially expressed if log2(stress/control)> 1 or log2(stress/control) <-1.
 Statistical significance of expression differences was determined using DeSeq package for all fully replicated samples.

+**Group ****Documentation **

+Every step of our data analysis was documented and files deposited on our group github repository [https://github.com/dormilon/BCB546X_final_project](https://github.com/dormilon/BCB546X_final_project) .
+The repository was subdivided into directories or folder namely; - figures, paper,  fastqc_out, original_data, raw_tables, scripts and general readme.

+Directory figures contained the all visual summaries made using R software, paper directory contained our group documentation (md), fastqc_out contained quality outputs, original_data contained the research article being studied and raw data used (*however, dataset too big to be uploaded in the github repository (~~~86gb), so we have the dataset stored on external hard drive*), raw_tables contained processed data summaries, scripts contained scripts ( with comments)  used for file inspection, processing and running the analysis.
+Above, we put readme in every directory describing what the directory is composed of.

+### **Results presentation **